10 Must-Do Spring Bucket List Activities in Cambridge

 8. Celebrate Culture and Tradition at the Boston Dragon Boat Festival

 The oldest dragon boat festival in the U.S., the Boston Hong Kong Dragon Boat Festival features 70 teams and more than 50,000 attendees.
-Taking place June 8, the 46th annual event includes arts and crafts, performances, food trucks and racing–a fun event where families and friends can enjoy the spring weather and be part of the community.
+Taking place June 14, the 47th annual event includes arts and crafts, performances, food trucks and racing–a fun event where families and friends can enjoy the spring weather and be part of the community.

 9. Dance Your Heart Out at the Dance for World Community Festival

-This free festival on June 7 brings dance styles from around the world to Cambridge.
+This free festival on Saturday, June 6 brings dance styles from around the world to Cambridge.
 Watch performances, take part in dance lessons, and join in on the fun!

 10. Explore Cambridge’s Gorgeous Gardens